 At The Gryphon School we value the experience and achievements of our past pupils.
 We encourage former students to join our Alumni database so that they can keep in touch with others by attending regular events and receiving our newsletters.

 The aim of The Gryphon Alumni is to assist past and current students in every way possible.
 The Alumni is being established to form a connection between past and current students as they progress through their lives and careers.
 We hope that the Alumni can help in a number of ways, these could include providing helpful career advice and networking, facilitating work experience placements or apprenticeships.

-The Gryphon Alumni will be a web based database of past students, staff and governors.
+The Gryphon Alumni is a database of past students, staff and governors.
 This will enable us to keep in touch and inform you of future events which we feel may interest you.

-If you are a former student of The Gryphon School and you’d like to keep in touch with other ex-students please follow the link below to register.
+If you are a former student of The Gryphon School and you’d like to keep in touch with other ex-students please join our LinkedIn group here or follow the link below to register on our database.